vatai/vatai.github.io/_drafts/2020-12-21-Setting-up-this-website-part-2.md

 ---
 ```

+This should create the `/categories` and `/tags` pages on your website.

 ## Masthead i.e. links on the top
 The links (and the large icon) on top of the page, including the title
-(with the link that takes you to the root/home) is called the masthead.
-It can be filled by adding entries to `/_data/navigation.yml` such as this:
+(with the link that takes you to the root/home) is called the
+masthead.
+It can be filled by adding entries to
+`/_data/navigation.yml` such as this:

 ```yml
 main: